shaloo/docs.arcana/docs/concepts/keyspace-types.md

 * If the app was earlier using app-specific keys, app users would have accessed wallet address already.
 Once developer switches to global keys, users will see a different wallet address for the same app.

 * The blockchain transaction signing experience will change for the user.
-Earelier, using the default app-specific key setup, initiating a personal sign message request prompts the {{config.extra.arcana.wallet_name}} to display a pop-up within the same app context where user needs to take action.
+Earlier, using the default app-specific key setup, initiating a personal sign message request prompts the {{config.extra.arcana.wallet_name}} to display a pop-up within the same app context where user needs to take action.
 After switching to global keys, the same personal sign message will appear in a new browser tab.
 Users can take necessary actions in this tab and subsequently close it.

 <img src="/img/an_wallet_no_clickjacking.gif" alt="Previous wallet behavior (No clickjacking fix)" class="an-screenshots-noeffects" width="50%"/><img src="/img/an_wallet_clickjacking.gif" alt="Wallet usage with clickjacking fix" class="an-screenshots-noeffects" width="50%"/>